 The Vinaya Pitaka

 The Vinaya Pitaka deals mainly with Monastic codes of practice, rules, regulations and ceremonies.
 It is of primary interest to those who have taken ordination and is of minimal interest to the lay person for daily practice.
-I do have a document regarding the Vinaya Pitaka available on this site should someone be interested in the inner workings of a monastery, but for those intently interested, I would suggest you visit a Buddhist Monastery close by an enquire within.
+I do have a document about the Vinaya Pitaka available on this site should someone be interested in the inner workings of a monastery, but for those intently interested, I would suggest you visit a Buddhist Monastery close by and inquire within.

 The Sutta Pitaka

 The Sutta Pitaka (by the way, Pitaka means Basket), is the division of scripture that is of most interest to the lay disciple of the Buddha.
 This vast amount of recorded sayings comes either from the Buddha or one of his senior disciples.
 This Pitaka has the knowledge and wisdom of the Buddha that can help you escape Samsara.
 This Pitaka is, itself, divided into five Nikayas, or divisions, namely:

 The Abhidhamma Pitaka